FEDavid/CW1_Internet_Technologies_COMP10020/docs/slides.md

 ![Cover Slide](Presentation/Slide12.jpg)

-Netflix utilises Cassandra through Spring Boot to deal with the immense amout of data they hold.
+Netflix utilises Cassandra through Spring Boot to deal with the immense amount of data they hold.

 While Spring Boot comes equipped with fundamental support for a wealth of database frameworks, **these are not the only frameworks compatible with Spring Boot projects.** If developers are attached to other particular database frameworks (such as MySQL or PostgreSQL), these frameworks can still be manually configured as normal to work with Spring Boot.